tobimd/colorparse/example/README.rst

 ----

 ``colorparse`` is a python package that will read and parse strings with defined color codes, showing their respective colors in the terminal.
-This way, a string can be easily written, simplifying the work for the user.
+This way, a string can be easily colored, simplifying the work for the user.

 Contents